CmnRec: Sequential Recommendations with Chunk-accelerated Memory Network: Experiments

 \subsubsection{Performance comparison against baselines.}

-We report the results of all methodologies in Figure ~\ref{baselines}, and make the following observations.
+We report the results of all methodologies in Figure ~\ref{baselines} and Table ~\ref{tab:evaluate_baseline_5}, \ref{tab:evaluate_baseline_20}, and make the following observations.
 First, the CNN-based model Caser performs worse than GRU4Rec and LSTM4Rec.
 By contrast, the state-of-the-art temporal CNN model NextItNet yields obviously better results than these baselines.
 Our findings here are consistent with those in previous works~\cite{yuan2019simple,tang2019towards}.
-Third, SRMN and TSE outperform all other baselines, which demonstrates the effectiveness of memory-based neural networks.
+Third, SRMN and TSE outperform all other baselines, which demonstrates the effectiveness of memory-based neural networks. \qsl{Finally, TSC outperforms SRMN in all data sets, which proves the rationality of chunk policy.}